Gerd Ludwig Photographs the Effects of the World's Biggest Nuclear Catastrophe

 So you were there when the whole thing happened?

-Yeah, we lived in Pripyat and my father operated Reactor #2 .
+Yeah, we lived in Pripyat and my father operated Reactor 2 .
 He had the late shift the night of the accident.
-His friends were working in the control room of Reactor #4.
-He told me how he saw them running to fix the situation – even though there was nothing they could have done.
-My father called my mum after his shift and told her to close the windows and stay inside; he couldn’t say why.
+His friends were working in the control room of Reactor 4.
+He told me how he saw them running to fix the situation—even though there was nothing they could have done.
+My father called my mom after his shift and told her to close the windows and stay inside; he couldn’t say why.
 I know they had to sign some sort of nondisclosure agreement.
-My mum once told me about her friends going to the beach that day despite her warning them: They hadn’t a clue about the danger.
+My mom once told me about her friends going to the beach that day despite her warning them: They hadn’t a clue about the danger.

 Were you afraid the first time you went there?
 Did you feel like you were risking your health?

 I was quite prepared for my first trip, I did about four weeks of research.
-I travelled with a whole case of protective gear, which included Geiger counters, gas masks, dosimeters, boot covers and protective overalls.
+I traveled with a whole case of protective gear, which included Geiger counters, gas masks, dosimeters, boot covers, and protective overalls.
 But when I showed up in Chernobyl, officials asked me not to wear any of my protective gear, so as not to scare people who worked there without any.
-When I visited the graveyard of Pripyat – a highly contaminated area – or returnees at their homes, I wasn’t wearing any protection.
-As a photographer, you walk a fine line and you need people’s cooperation to get the job done.
-In Chernobyl, I ate eggs, fish and potatoes that were all produced in the contaminated zone.
-I was concerned but I wasn’t really scared.
+When I visited the graveyard of Pripyat—a highly contaminated area—or returnees at their homes, I wasn’t wearing any protection.
+As a photographer, you walk a fine line, and you need people’s cooperation to get the job done.
+In Chernobyl, I ate eggs, fish, and potatoes that were all produced in the contaminated zone.
+I was concerned, but I wasn’t really scared.

 Do you think that getting a good photograph is worth these risks?